To inform and shape sound public policy on earth resources, energy and the environment by:

 - Conducting cutting-edge social science research for quantitative policy analysis

-- Educating current and future leaders on the market, policy and technological challenges presented by energy, environmental and
+- Educating current and future leaders on the market, policy and technological challenges presented by energy, environmental and resource management issues

 - Promoting a policy making process informed by rigorous quantitative analysis based on sound economic and scientific principles